HalykCoin/HalykCoin/README.md

 config](utils/conf/monerod.conf).

-If you're on Mac, you may need to add the `--max-concurrency 1` option to monero-wallet-cli, and possibly monerod, if you get crashes refreshing.
+If you're on Mac, you may need to add the `--max-concurrency 1` option to halykcoin-wallet-cli, and possibly monerod, if you get crashes refreshing.

 ## Internationalization